blabla1337/skf-flask/skf/markdown/knowledge_base/177-knowledge_base--Parsing_data__exchange_formats--.md

 ## Description:

-Whenever you are parsing data exchange formats such as, XML, JSON, CSV, etc, you have to make sure that whenever these data files contain malicious code this will not be executed by your application.
+Whenever you are parsing data exchange formats such as XML, JSON, CSV, etc, you have to make sure that whenever these data files contain malicious code this will not be executed by your application.
 You should also not solely depend on your parser to do all the encoding and escaping for you since there could always be an edge case that does